Márcio-André

-Márcio-André de Sousa Haz (born March 2, 1978, Rio de Janeiro) is a Brazilian writer, film director, performer, sound poet and theorist.
+Márcio-André de Sousa Haz (born March 2, 1978, Rio de Janeiro) is a Spanish-Brazilian writer, film director, performer, sound poet and theorist.
 He signs his books and performs sound poetry under his first name Márcio-André and as a film director uses Sousa Haz.

 Biography

 Márcio-André de Sousa Haz graduated in Literature and has a master's degree in Poetics from the Federal University of Rio de Janeiro.
 In 2008, he received a scholarship-prize from the Brazilian National Library Foundation and, in 2009, was poet-in-residence in Monsanto, Portugal.
 He taught an advanced training course in creative writing and sound poetry at University of Coimbra and literary theory at the Federal University of Rio de Janeiro.

 In 2007, he appeared in newspaper headlines for his suicide performance in the ghost town of Chernobyl.
 In his lecture-of-one-man (that he called "Conference Poetic-Radioactive of Pripyat"), Marcio-Andre remained six hours reading his poems between the ruins of the ghost-town Pripyat (Chernobyl), in the so-called Zone of Exclusion, under the deliberate risk of contamination by cesium 137 and strontium 90.
 After the event, he received the nickname "poeta radioativo" (radioactive poet).
 This performance resulted in the book Ensaios Radioativos, where he describes the experience of contamination.